 Pipework associated with tank storage facilities are often inspected for corrosion and pitting.
-The typical diameter range is from 100 to 400 millimeters (4 to 16 inches), and thickness measurement locations are identified to assess remaining wall thickness and calculate corrosion rates through periodic inspection.
+The typical diameter range is from 100 to 400 mm (4 to 16 in), and thickness measurement locations are identified to assess remaining wall thickness and calculate corrosion rates through periodic inspection.

-The Pipescan HD is the highest resolution MFL scanning tool on the market and, with a colour palette touch screen display, has unrivaled competition for probability of detection and defect characterization.
-Under the correct circumstances, Pipescan HD can reliably detect corrosion pits with dimensions as little as 1 x 2mm (0.04 x 0.08in) and productivity can be as much as 250 meters (820 feet) in four hours of inspection.
+The Pipescan HD is the highest resolution MFL scanning tool on the market and, with a color palette touchscreen display, has unrivaled competition for probability of detection and defect characterization.
+Under the correct circumstances, Pipescan HD can reliably detect corrosion pits with dimensions as little as 1 x 2 mm (0.04 x 0.08 in) and productivity can be as much as 250 m (820 ft) in four hours of inspection.

 The implementation of advanced NDT solutions for tank inspection and more importantly, bringing tanks back online amid a fuel storage shortage, is critical.
 Eddyfi Technologies offers a wide range of proven solutions to optimize this process, and we invite you to contact our friendly experts today for more information.